 Applicants and families who wish to be considered for the W&L Promise or any institutionally funded need-based assistance at W&L should submit a complete institutional need-based grant application by the deadline associated with their admissions application.
 Full details regarding the application process and deadlines can be found at Applying for Need Based Financial Aid.

 Family income is a combination of all available income sources as determined by the financial aid evaluation.
 Family income may include the adjusted gross income (AGI), untaxed income, income imputed from assets, living allowances and relevant employer benefits, and income from a non-custodial parent, if applicable.

 How do I apply and qualify for the W&L Promise?

-Applicants must submit a complete financial aid application including the CSS Profile, Parent and Student Federal tax returns, and non-custodial information if applicable.
+Applicants must submit a complete institutional need-based grant application including the CSS Profile, Parent and Student Federal tax returns, and non-custodial information if applicable.
 If the evaluation of the application indicates that the family income is less than $75,000, then the student will qualify for the W&L Promise.